C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 > The use of English-based keywords in programming languages like "if," "else," "for," and "while" reflects the dominance of English-speaking countries in early computing history, creating barriers for non-native English speakers.
 Cultural factors influence programming language design.
 Some languages tend toward straightforward, more explicit or verbose syntax with clear variable declarations ([Walton 2024](https://rotel.pressbooks.pub/culturally-responsive-computing/chapter/the-culture-of-programming/)).

 **Code Structure and Style:** Think of code as having its own "writing style," just like how authors have different ways of organizing their paragraphs and sentences.
 When examining historical code, pay attention to how it's organized and formatted.
-This can tell us a lot about:
+This can tell you a lot about:

 * The development environment: Well-structured, clean code with consistent indentation and naming often indicates professional settings with established coding standards
 * The development context: Code that appears hastily written might reveal academic prototypes, emergency fixes, or situations where speed was prioritized over elegance